How might Hodgkin disease affect your emotional health?

 During and after treatment, you may find yourself overcome with many different emotions.
 This happens to a lot of people.

 You may find yourself thinking about death and dying.
 Or maybe you’re more aware of the effect the cancer has on your family, friends, and career.
 You might take a new look at your relationships with those around you.
 This can be hard for some people.

 This is a good time to look for emotional and social support.
 You need people you can turn to.
 Support can come in many forms: family, friends, cancer support groups, religious or spiritual groups, online support communities, or private counselors.

 The cancer journey can feel very lonely.
 You don’t need to go it alone.
 Your friends and family may feel shut out if you decide not to include them.
 Let them in – and let in anyone else you feel may help.
 If you aren’t sure who can help, call your American Cancer Society at 1-800-227-2345 and we can put you in touch with a group or resource that may work for you.
-You can also read our document Distress in People with Cancer or see the Emotional Side Effects section of our website for more information.
+See Distress in People with Cancer or the Emotional Side Effects section of our website for more information.

 Last Medical Review: 08/19/2014